-Metabolism comprises a range of complex interconnected chemical reactions in organisms, not all of which are completely understood.
+Metabolism comprises a range of complex interconnected chemical reactions in organisms.
 Microplate readers make metabolic research more accessible than ever before.

 Metabolism includes all chemical reactions responsible for the conversion of substances in living organisms.
 These conversions are catalysed by enzymes and enable the production, degradation, and maintenance of the biological structure of an organism as well as the generation of energy which is crucial for ensuring its functionality.

 Metabolic research aims to expand our understanding of the human body`s physiology and its metabolism.
 This knowledge in turn is crucial to identify and understand the origins of metabolic disorders and diseases.
 Identifying the cause and targets of such diseases allows the design, development and screening of new potential drugs and therapeutics for their treatment.

 The investigation of metabolism requires methods which can be used to monitor enzymatic reactions as well as the levels of different metabolites.
 Due to their flexibility and sensitivity, microplate readers offer the perfect measurement platform for metabolic studies.

 In metabolic research, enzyme activity is generally used as biomarker for investigating metabolic events or diagnose a pathological condition.
 Here, measuring the catalytic activity of a target enzyme of interest is also used to screen for inhibitors which can modulate its activity.
 Enzyme activity assays are very diverse and often require specific detection modes dependent on their readout.
 Examples such as the detection of tyrosine kinase activity in AlphaScreen mode or the comparison of thioredoxin activity in cortical neuron and glial cells emphasise the usability and flexibility of microplate readers for this purpose.